🚀 See Middesk in action with an instant, self-guided demo

 Complying with worldwide financial regulations such as PEP or sanctions lists, means knowing exactly who your business is dealing with worldwide.
 That includes not just other businesses and the risks involved in dealing with them; it also involves the people in control of those businesses and whether negotiations with them deserve any special caution.

 Unfortunately, finding out who actually owns a business isn’t always a simple or efficient process.
 Beyond your local mom and pops, larger companies have more complex structures, and with something like an LLC, it’s often difficult to know who actually owns the business.
+That being said, it’s imperative that businesses are able to check if a business is legitimate before engaging in B2B relationships.

 Some companies install non-owners in management positions to handle daily affairs, and many owners will be referred to as other titles that are more in line with their roles at their companies (for example, a CTO).
 So this piece will offer some advice for how to find out who owns a business, including: